 In 2014, Caitlin earned $43,000 from proofreading in just one year.
 She only worked an average of 20-25 hours a week.
 While this salary won’t make you a millionaire, you can make enough money to help pay off debt faster or add more freedom to your life.

 Plus, as you begin to gain more experience, you can quickly increase your rates.

-Working as a freelance proofreader can have a number of life-changing benefits.
+Working as a proofreader can have a number of life-changing benefits.
 Many people are looking to become a stay-at-home mom or dad, but still want to find a way to make money for their family too.
 Working from home as a proofreader might be the perfect opportunity for you.

 If you learn how to become a proofreader, you’ll get to have:

 - MORE FREEDOM – Escape your 9-5 job, work with who you want, work when you want, work where you want.